 WordPress.org offers free software that you can download that needs a hosting service to make the website accessible.
 You will own the software, but you will have to pay for hosting.
 WordPress.org will be a great option if you want to have total control over how your site looks and functions.

 If you are new to blogging, WordPress might not be your best choice.
 There is a lot of learning required to operate and customize a WordPress site.
 However, if you like to learn, there are great support groups available as well as video tutorials.
 Once you learn the basics, it is easy to maintain your blog.

 You do not have to pay for hosting with WordPess.com.
 Since WordPress.com hosts the site for you there will be limits to what you can.
 If you are just interested in publishing content without worrying about building a site WordPress.com is an option you might want to consider.

-WordPress.com offers free hosting, backups, security, and offers hundreds of themes.
+WordPress.com offers free hosting, backups, and security, and offers hundreds of themes.